DinoChiesa/Apigee-Java-XmlCipher/README.md

 curl -i https://${ORG}-${ENV}.apigee.net/xmlcipher/encrypt?xpath=/order/payment  -H content-type:application/xml --data-binary @./sample-data/order.xml
 ```

-During Encryption, the callout generates a random AES key, and a random
+During Encryption, the callout:

+* generates a random 128-bit AES key
+* Uses that key with Cipher-Block Chaining to encrypt the chosen element (http://www.w3.org/2001/04/xmlenc#aes128-cbc).
+* generates a random TripleDES key
+* uses that key to encrypt the AES key
+* embeds that enciphered key into the ciphertext.
+(This is all just standard [Apache XML Security for Java](http://santuario.apache.org/).)
-TripleDES key.
-It sets the 3DES key into a context variable.
-You need
+* sets the 3DES key into a context variable.

-this 3DES key in order to decrypt.
-(If you wanted to, you could modify
+You need this 3DES key in order to decrypt.
+If you wanted to, you could
-the callout to accept a specific 3DES key, rather than randomly
+modify the callout to accept a specific 3DES key, rather than randomly
-generating one.)
+generating one.

 As implemented in THIS example API Proxy, the response will include an
 HTTP header containing the HEX-encoded string that represents the key
 bytes, filled with the value of that context variable.

-Supposing the
+### Encryption: Example

-input XML looks like this:
+Supposing the input XML looks like this:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>